thephez/dash-user-docs/docs/core/dash-core/dash-core-wallet-arguments-and-commands-dashd.md

 ### Chain selection options:

 ```
+  -budgetparams=<masternode>:<budget>:<superblock>
+       Override masternode, budget and superblock start heights (regtest-only)

   -devnet=<name>
        Use devnet chain with provided name

+  -dip3params=<activation>:<enforcement>
+       Override DIP3 activation and enforcement heights (regtest-only)

+  -dip8params=<activation>
+       Override DIP8 activation height (regtest-only)

+  -highsubsidyblocks=<n>
+       The number of blocks with a higher than normal subsidy to mine at the
+       start of a chain (default: 0, devnet-only)

+  -highsubsidyfactor=<n>
+       The factor to multiply the normal block subsidy by while in the
+       highsubsidyblocks window of a chain (default: 1, devnet-only)

+  -llmqchainlocks=<quorum name>
+       Override the default LLMQ type used for ChainLocks.
+Allows using
+       ChainLocks with smaller LLMQs. (default: llmq_50_60, devnet-only)

+  -llmqdevnetparams=<size>:<threshold>
+       Override the default LLMQ size for the LLMQ_DEVNET quorum (default: 3:2,
+       devnet-only)

+  -llmqinstantsend=<quorum name>
+       Override the default LLMQ type used for InstantSend.
+Allows using
+       InstantSend with smaller LLMQs. (default: llmq_50_60,
+       devnet-only)

+  -llmqinstantsenddip0024=<quorum name>
+       Override the default LLMQ type used for InstantSendDIP0024. (default:
+       llmq_60_75, devnet-only)

+  -llmqtestinstantsendparams=<size>:<threshold>
+       Override the default LLMQ size for the LLMQ_TEST_INSTANTSEND quorums
+       (default: 3:2, regtest-only)

+  -llmqtestparams=<size>:<threshold>
+       Override the default LLMQ size for the LLMQ_TEST quorum (default: 3:2,
+       regtest-only)

+  -minimumdifficultyblocks=<n>
+       The number of blocks that can be mined with the minimum difficulty at
+       the start of a chain (default: 0, devnet-only)

+  -powtargetspacing=<n>
+       Override the default PowTargetSpacing value in seconds (default: 2.5
+       minutes, devnet-only)

   -regtest
        Enter regression test mode, which uses a special chain in which blocks